Cast Iron Pork Chops with Apples

 They’re simple, not too messy, and generally, there are fewer dishes to wash – that’s always a win, right?

-Cast Iron Pork Chops
+Pork Chops with Apples

 A quick sear on high heat browns the exterior of the boneless chops, building a beautiful crust, while the center stays perfectly moist.

-When that’s all said and done, the juices in the pan are reduced and simmered with chicken stock, herbs, cinnamon and apples.
+When that’s all said and done, the juices in the pan are reduced and simmered with chicken stock, herbs, cinnamon, and apples.

 The result is an outrageously luscious and thick, fruity herb sauce.
-Spoon that over top of the pork, and you have a prize winning comfort food meal!!

 Ingredient Notes and Substitutions

-- Pork Chops – Using a boneless cut is best for cast iron pork chops; they’re typically the same thickness, so each chop is likely to cook at the same rate.
+- Pork Chops – Using a boneless cut is best for cast iron pork chops.
+They’re typically the same thickness, so each chop is likely to cook at the same rate.

 Best Apples for Pork Chops